aneeshakandala/aneeshakandala-worksheet-J7/worksheet-J7.md

 ## 8. What is the difference between a socket’s input stream and its output stream?
+A socket's input stream reads data from the source, while output stram writes data.

 ## 9. What is the difference between a Socket and a SocketServer?
+The socket is connected to the server at an ipaddress or host and port-- a single connection.
+A server socket can accept more connections from other client sockets.

 ## 10. How are threads useful with servers?
 How does a server manage to always be listening for sockets trying to connect?
+Threads are useful because they allow for a singular server/core to execute multiple processes simultaneously. because a threaded socket starts a new thread for each threads so that the main thread can continue to listen to incoming connections